Skip to main content

 Scope and Contents

 The videos represent some of the early public programs sponsored by the Center for Columbia River History.
 They include presentations and lectures from scholars with a focus on the Columbia River and regional history.
-Other programs includes dramatizations or performance pieces as well as discussion panels.
+Other programs include dramatizations or performance pieces as well as discussion panels.
 The date range of programs in this collections extends from 1996 to 2001.
-There are 11 unique recordings in total with duplicate recordings for four of the programs.
+There are 11 unique recordings in total with duplicate recordings of four of the programs.
 For more information on individual programs, view the collection inventory below.

 Dates

-- Other: 2001
+• Other: 2001

 Conditions Governing Access